Lucifer-025/Bridgelabz_2115000963/README.md

 - Learned about  CSV Data Handling and their implemantation.
 - Submitted Assignment 33 on CSV Data Handling.
 ---

+## 27 FEB 2025
+- Learned about WEB API and their implemantation.
+---
-## 26 FEB 2025
+## 28 FEB 2025
-- Learned about JSON File Handling and their implemantation.
+- Learned about JSON WEB API and their implemantation.
-- Submitted Assignment 34 on JSON File Handling.
+- Submitted Assignment 34 on WEB API.
 ---